wraythezw/geoping/README.md

 ## License

-This project is licensed under the GPL-3.0 license - see the [https://github.com/wraythezw/geoping#GPL-3.0-1-ov-file](LICENSE) file for details.
+This project is licensed under the GPL-3.0 license - see the [LICENSE](LICENSE) file for details.

 ## Contributing